Jordan Rapana

-Jordan Rapana (born 15 August 1990) is a professional rugby league footballer who plays as a er for the Canberra Raiders in the NRL.
+Jordan Rapana (born 15 August 1989) is a former professional rugby league footballer who last played as a Fullback and/or er for Hull F.C. in the Super League.
 He has played for the New Zealand Māori, New Zealand and the Cook Islands at international level.

-He previously played for the Gold Coast Titans and Canberra in the National Rugby League.
+He previously played for the Gold Coast Titans NRL club and the Western Force Super Rugby team.

 Background

 Rapana was born in Wellington, New Zealand, and is of Māori, Cook Island and Italian descent.
 From the Ngāti Toa iwi (Māori tribe), he moved to the Gold Coast, Queensland, Australia as a 10-year-old.

 He played his junior football for the Tugun Seahawks and attended Palm Beach Currumbin High School before being signed by the Gold Coast Titans.

 Playing career

 2008

 In 2008, Rapana played for the Gold Coast Titans' NYC team.
 In Round 18 of the 2008 NRL season, he made his NRL debut for the Gold Coast Titans against the Sydney Roosters.
 At the end of 2008, he was named on the interchange bench in the 2008 NYC Team of the Year.

 He also played for the New Zealand Māori rugby league team.